jakobzhao/geog458/weeks/week04/leaflet/readme.md

 ### 4.3 Adding Polygons

-Adding polygons is very similar, we use the L.polygon class.
+Adding polygons is very similar; we use the L.polygon class.
 Specify a latitude and longitude for each node, then add to our map.
 Set the style just the same.
 Enter the following in our script.

 ```js
 // Create area feature for Strand Ag Hall, style and add to map